-[Note: For medical patients, the latest research indicates that oral consumption (eating) has at least twice as many health benefits as vaporizing, as the medical compounds are beneficially-transformed in the liver.
-Therefore, for all medical patients, Nazarene Israel recommends oral consumption (eating) of raw medical cannabis, in keeping with the laws of the governments where they live.]
+[Note: For medical patients, the latest medical research indicates that oral consumption (eating) small amounts has at least twice as many health benefits as vaporizing, as the medical compounds are beneficially-transformed in the liver.
+Therefore, for all medical patients, Nazarene Israel recommends oral consumption (eating) of the smallest effective dose of raw medical cannabis over vaporizing, in keeping with the laws of the governments where they live.]

 This article presents what many might find to be surprising new information, so please take a moment to pray for His truth.
 Our goal is not to advocate anything, but only to explain what Scripture says, for we are to know the truth.